Rutujakarne22/Retail-Supply-Chain-Sales-Analysis/README.md

-**Project Steps**
+---

+## Project Steps

 **1. Set Up the Environment**

+**Tools Used**:
+- Python
+- Jupyter notebook
-**Tools Used**:Python,Jupyter notebook, SQL Server Management Studio(SSMS),Power BI
+- SQL Server Management Studio(SSMS)
+- Power BI

 **2.Load Data**

+Loading Data:
-Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations
+Read the data into a Pandas DataFrame for initial analysis and transformations

 **3.Explore the Data**